Prologue – February 2015

 On this first evening, we drank a milky cup of Ayahuasca.
 One cup amounts to approximately three medium size swigs.
 I’d heard a lot of stories about how gross the taste was, but it really just tasted like muddy water, nothing too bad.
 I didn’t feel much besides being a bit introspective and feeling some loving vibes, flowing through me ever so gently.
 My relaxed state at this stage was fortunate.
 The Ayahuasca hit Martijn harder, and I was able to give him some care.

-Ayahuasca ceremony sleeping quarters
+Ayahuasca ceremony room

 Day 2 – Sunday, March 15th, 2015